 Utilize Your Skimmer Suction

 Lowering the main drain suction of your pool skimmers will help give those skimmers more suction.
 That way, your pool can more effectively take away leaves on its own without you needing to remove them from the surface constantly.

-That said, if you have excessive leaves in your pool, the skimmer baskets will fill quickly, and you run the risk of clogs.
-For this reason, it’s essential to monitor your skimmers closely and, ideally, supplement them with the other methods discussed here.
+That said, if you have excessive leaves in your pool, the skimmer baskets will fill quickly, and you risk clogs.
+For this reason, it’s essential to monitor your skimmers closely, empty your skimmer basket, and supplement them with the other methods discussed here.

 Instead of purchasing a leaf vacuum, you can instead modify the regular manual pool vacuum you may own.